yanwenywan/typst-packages/campaign/0.1.0/template/main.typ

 = Monsters and NPCs

 Some time ago I made a simple statblocks module #link("https://github.com/yanwenywan/typst-packages/tree/master/dndstatblock")[which you can find here].
 This is included in the project under the *`stat`* name.
+Use `beginStat[]` to start.

 #beginStat[